kemojal/WatchApp/README.md

 # watchapp

-Is a cross platform ( iOS & Android ) mobile app build using Flutter framework .
+Is a cross platform ( iOS & Android ) mobile app build using Flutter framework.

 ## Getting Started